vleplat/deep-beta-NMF-public/README.md

 For benchmarked approaches, the parameters have been tuned according to the original works.

-  ## Reproduce figures from the paper
+  ## Reproduce figures and results from the paper

   To do so, you need to run the ```main.m``` file.
 Here, a menu is available and allows you to choose which figure or table you want to generate.
 Each number in the table below corresponds to a set of figures.